Nuclei Isolation

 1000 |

-If planning on fixing nuclei after isolation using the DSP-Methanol fixation demonstrated protocol, use only NWB for the final resuspension.
-Do not add BSA or RNIs due to their incompatibility with the fixation protocol.
+If planning on fixing nuclei after isolation using the DSP-Methanol Fixation for Nuclei demonstrated protocol, do not add BSA or RNI to your NSB working solution.
+BSA and RNI are incompatible with the fixation protocol.

 Make sure that the mass does not exceed the maximum input for that tissue type.